jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (a)
   (b)
   (c) is an undischarged bankrupt; or
-  (d) is prohibited from being a director or promoter of, or being concerned or taking part in the management of, an incorporated or unincorporated body under the Companies Act 1993, or the Securities Act 1978, or the Securities Markets Act 1988, or the Takeovers Act 1993; or
+  (d) is prohibited from being a director or promoter of, or being concerned or taking part in the management of, an incorporated or unincorporated body under the Companies Act 1993, or the Financial Markets Conduct Act 2013, or the Takeovers Act 1993; or
   (da)
   (db) is ineligible to be a trustee under section 103A(2); or (dc) is subject to a property order under the Protection of Personal and Property Rights Act 1988; or